balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 ##### File extensions for controllers

+Just like with action files, you can customize your app to use things like [CoffeeScript](https://sailsjs.com/documentation/tutorials/using-coffee-script) or [TypeScript](https://sailsjs.com/documentation/tutorials/using-type-script), although Sails only knows how to interpret `.js` files by default.
 A controller can have any file extension besides `.md` (Markdown) and `.txt` (text).
-By default, Sails only knows how to interpret `.js` files, but you can customize your app to use things like [CoffeeScript](https://sailsjs.com/documentation/tutorials/using-coffee-script) or [TypeScript](https://sailsjs.com/documentation/tutorials/using-type-script) as well.

 ### Standalone actions